Hemorrhagic Corpus Luteum With Generalized Abdominal Pain in Patients With Idiopathic Thrombocytopenic Purpura

 Abstract

-Introduction: Idiopathic thrombocytopenic purpura is a platelet autoimmune hemostatic disorder.
+Background: Idiopathic thrombocytopenic purpura is a platelet autoimmune hemostatic disorder.
 In this study, an ITP case with abdominal signs and hemorrhagic corpus luteum is presented.

 Case Presentation: The patient is a 28-year-old nonpregnant woman admitted to ED for constant acute abdominal pain, accompanied by nausea and vomiting.
 ITP was the prominent disease in her medical history which had been treated by corticosteroids.
 On physical examination, the patient had stable vital signs.
 Important paraclinic results were hemoglobin 8 g/dL and platelet count (7000 per microliter).
 Free fluid was reported in primary trans-abdominal sonography and CT scan.
 Finally, hemorrhagic corpus luteum was diagnosed in further radiologic studies.